-7.12 Loaned IT Equipment
+12. Loaned IT Equipment

-Devices issued to staff remain the property of the School and is provided to Users on a loaned basis.
-The device must not be used by anyone other than the authorised user to whom it has been allocated.
+Devices issued to staff remain the property of the school and is provided to Users on a loaned basis.
+The device will not be used by anyone other than the authorised user to whom it has been allocated.

-Any device property identification must not be altered or removed for any reason.
+Any device property identification will not be altered or removed for any reason.

-Users who borrow equipment from the school must sign for it and bear the responsibility for its care.
+Users who borrow equipment from the school will sign for it and bear the responsibility for its care.

-All reasonable care should be taken to prevent loss, damage, theft or unauthorised use of IT equipment.
-Devices should never be left in a vehicle or other unsecured, vulnerable situation.
+All reasonable care will be taken to prevent loss, damage, theft or unauthorised use of IT equipment.
+Devices will never be left in a vehicle or other unsecured, vulnerable situation.
 See the Offsite Working Procedure for more guidance.

-Any loss or damage to equipment on loan should be immediately reported to the Head Teacher in the first instance and any theft or criminal damage should be reported to the Police.
+Any loss or damage to equipment on loan will be immediately reported to the Head Teacher in the first instance and any theft or criminal damage will be reported to Law enforcement agencies e.g. police.